tdar31/LastWhisper.io/README.md

 To-do

+- Tooltips that are dynamic
+- Modals with dymaic info
+- Change bar to reflect color of win or loss
 - Filter for runes (done)
 - Finish building out skeleton for GameItem (done)
 - Last ten games from API